truqaman/VirtualWalletSDK/replit.md

 ## Overview

-VaultX is a blockchain-based virtual wallet application that enables users to manage virtual ETH and USDC balances.
-The application provides functionality for transferring tokens to external wallets, converting between ETH and USDC, and tracking transaction history in real-time.
-Built with a modern full-stack architecture, it combines a React-based frontend with an Express backend and PostgreSQL database for persistent storage.
+VaultX is a production-ready blockchain virtual wallet DApp on OP Mainnet that enables users to manage virtual token balances (USDQ, USDC, WETH, OP) and transfer them to external wallets.
+The application integrates with smart contract 0x797ADa8Bca5B5Da273C0bbD677EBaC447884B23D using Alchemy's Modular Account SDK.
+Users can connect their wallet via Alchemy Signer, MetaMask, or other EVM wallets.
+Built with a modern full-stack architecture, it combines a React-based frontend with an Express backend.

 ## User Preferences